2026 Guide to Small Business Healthcare Plans

 Option One: Employees Obtain Their Own Coverage

-If your business has fewer than 50 employees, then you are not required to offer access to health insurance.
-But as many small business owners can tell you, it can be difficult to grow a young company without a competitive benefits package.
+If your business has fewer than 50 employees, then you are not required to offer healthcare plans.
+But, as many small business owners can tell you, growing without small business health benefits is tough.

 As you’ll find out in this guide, health insurance for small businesses is more affordable than you think.
-It also creates access to a number of valuable tax benefits for employer and employee alike.
+It also provides valuable health care tax credit opportunities for employers and employees alike.

 Pros